Maternity Leave Milestones

 Oh, and 3) those 12 weeks are going to go by so fast.
 You won’t even believe it.

 So.
 If I had to come up with some new goals for a hypothetical maternity leave, it would look something like this:

-2) Bring baby to meet coworkers at the office, leaving the day and time non-specific so you don’t feel pressured if you’re running late or the baby is particularly off his schedule that day.
+2. Bring baby to meet coworkers at the office.
+Leave the day and time non-specific so you don’t feel pressured if you’re running late or the baby is particularly off his schedule that day.

-4) Walk around neighborhood whenever you feel a bit stir-crazy, or it’s a beautiful day, or you’re having trouble getting the baby down for a nap.
+4. Walk around neighborhood whenever you want.
+Like when you feel a bit stir-crazy, or it’s a beautiful day, or you’re having trouble getting the baby down for a nap.
 If it doesn’t happen some days, eh.
 Experiment with carriers or the stroller, drive to a mall and walk around if the weather is bad.
 (I strapped Noah into a Bjorn and went up and down our condo building’s steps just to satisfy my need to get some physical activity in some days.)

 You may also enjoy:

 – The SAHM Gig: What Am I Supposed To DO All Day?